dougeby/IntuneDocs/intune/ios-device-features-settings.md

     - **Asset tag information**: Enter information about the asset tag of the device.
 For example, enter `Owned by Contoso Corp`.

-	  The text you enter is shown on the login window and lock screen on the device.
+	  The text you enter is shown on the sign in window and lock screen on the device.

     - **Lock screen footnote**: If the device is lost or stolen, enter a note that might help get the device returned.
 For example, enter something like `If found, call Contoso at ...`.